 Back in the course repository you cloned locally, bring up the front-end code again.
 Use it to enter another entry into the Guestbook and see that it is returned.

-Go back to your Cloud9 environment.
-We will now examine the code for the frontend app.
+Go back to Cloud Shell and examine the code for the frontend app.

 cd 06_aws_restapi_lambda/frontend/src